wishlog/wishlog.github.io/_posts/2014-03-27-how-geek-use-raspberry-pi-1-download-bt.markdown

 slug: how-geek-use-raspberry-pi-1-download-bt
 title: How geek use raspberry pi (1) - Download BT
 wordpress_id: 112
-categories:
+tags:
+- fun
-- Fun for Geeks
+- script
 ---

 As that's quite time consuming to go to the torrent site and search bt files from it, the geeks wrote a 'oneliner' (actually 2 lines) to perform the search: